For Authors|For Editors|For Reviewers

 1. About Special Issues

 A Special Issue is not an issue of the journal.
-All submissions follow the same peer review process as regular papers and are published in the regular issues of the journal when they are accepted, but are additionally labelled as belonging to a Special Issue and are discoverable within the Special Issue part.
+All submissions follow the same peer-review process as regular papers and are published in the regular issues of the journal when they are accepted, but are additionally labeled as belonging to a Special Issue and are discoverable within the Special Issue part.

 2. Benefits of being a Guest Editor